Last Updated: 9 July, 2022

 The dashboard and navigation are pretty straightforward.
 Just pick the one you want to start with.

 At the top left, there’s the menu.
 On the right, there’s your streak day info.
 As you can see above, there are 3 ways you can extend your streak; vocabulary, grammar, and conjugation.
-Next to it is your profile settings and the sign-out button.
+Next to it are your profile settings and the sign-out button.

 Since this is an English-Spanish translation and vice versa whatever you type in the result will be based on the chosen language.
 For example, I want to know the Spanish translation for ‘tie up’.
 SpanishDict gives me a bunch of different meanings from the dictionary along with various examples.